adobe/aepsdk-target-android/Documentation/api-reference.md

 ### registerExtension

 > **Warning**
-> This API is deprecated from version 2.0.0.
+> This API is removed from version 3.0.0.
 Please use Mobile Core's [registerExtensions](https://github.com/adobe/aepsdk-core-android/blob/main/Documentation/MobileCore/api-reference.md) API instead.

 Registers the Target extension with the Mobile Core.